Switzerland – Interlaken & The Bernese Oberland.

 Day 2, Saturday 11th May was an early breakfast ready for our full-day excursion.
 After a train, bus and a few cable cars we reached the summit of the Schilthorn at 2970 metres above sea level.

 First stop was the ‘Thrill Walk’.
 This is a 200-metre-long steel and glass bridge that clings to the side of the rock at Schilthorn.
 The cliff path has several sections that you need to walk, climb or crawl through, including an eight-metre long tunnel area above a 250m drop.

 After a quick Hot Chocolate (it was -1oc!) we braved the snow and enjoyed the most spectacular view of Eiger, Monch and Jungfrau (UNESCO World Heritage).
 We then headed back into the warm to visit ‘Bond World’.
 Many scenes were filmed at Piz Gloria for the 1969 James Bond 007 film, On Her Majesty’s Secret Service.
 The interactive exhibition transports you to the world of James Bond, getting an intriguing glimpse behind the scenes of the movie.

-Next stop was lunch at 360 degree Restaurant Piz Gloria, the restaurant rotates around its own axis in 45 minutes, gliding past more than 200 mountain peaks.
-Unfortunately for us by the time we reached here it was too misty to see any more than a blanket of snow, however still an experience in itself.
-After an all you can eat buffet, we made our way down the Schilthorn and taking a brief stop in Murren.
+The next stop was lunch at 360-degree Restaurant Piz Gloria, the restaurant rotates around its own axis in 45 minutes, gliding past more than 200 mountain peaks.
+Unfortunately for us by the time we reached here, it was too misty to see any more than a blanket of snow, however still an experience in itself.
+After an all you can eat buffet, we made our way down the Schilthorn and took a brief stop in Murren.
 Murren is a car-free traditional Walser mountain village at the foot of the Schilthorn peak.